sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-auto-starting-rootless-containers/step1.md

-To work with containers, you have to isntall the appropriate software: `dnf module install -y container-tools`{{execute}}
+To work with containers, you have to install the appropriate software: `dnf module install -y container-tools`{{execute}}

 To start with, you'll need a non-root user account to run the rootless containers.
 Use the following commands to create user linda, and set the password to "password":